 - Coffee – I know I just struck fear into your heart if you are a coffee drinker, but you don’t have to stop drinking coffee just stay away from the expensive coffee drinks.
-If you have to have them then check out places other than Starbucks that serves similar drinks for much less.
+You can make your own and put it in an insulated tumbler, or if you have to have the froo-froo drinks, then check out places other than Starbucks that serves similar drinks for much less.
 If you are a Starbucksophile then at least check out my post on how to save money at Starbucks, and look into some sort of 12 step group.

 - Invite friends over – Instead of heading to a restaurant, have some friends over where everyone brings something to eat.
 You get to try new foods and enjoy the fun of having friends.
 As a side benefit, this is also great motivation for cleaning and picking up your house.

 - Avoid convenience stores – we have an awesome chain of gas stations called QuikTrip.
 While they have great prices on some things, others are not so good.
 Avoid the items at convenience stores that you can get for much less at the grocery store.